marina-sophea/CISC101-Group-58-TravelPlanner/modules/02_plan_builder.md

 Add-on rule:
 - Do not schedule two high-exertion activities back-to-back (e.g., hikes, long walking tours, climbing activities).
-- If an activity requires significant physical effort, choose a lower-intensity option for the next time slot to keep the day balanced.
+- If an activity requires significant physical effort, choose a lower-intensity option for the next time slot to keep the day balanced